Bob’s been in touch with his small N scale layout:

 – use conductive glue such as Board Silver conductive adhesive glue.
 Just wrap wires and coat with the glue.

 Many Thanks to you Al for the great blog, and Thanks to all my fellow RR modelers around the World for all the great tips!
+Hope you like my small N scale layout.

 Bob with Arizona and Michigan N scales”